 Stock – A wider selection is better than quantity per item.

-Start-Up Capital – Start with as much of your own money as possible.
+Start-Up Capital – Start with as much of your own capital as possible.
 Find government backed loans, venture capital and research grants to help you get started.

 Protect yourself – it is worth considering forming a corporation or limited liability corporation (LLC) to protect you from personal liability.